 Watch Ramin Khorasani's full talk at the Executive Summit 2017

 About the speaker

-Ramin Khorasani, is Professor of Radiology at Harvard Medical School and Distinguished Chair for Medical Informatics at Brigham and Women’s Hospital in Boston, Massachusetts.
+Ramin Khorasani, MD, is Professor of Radiology at Harvard Medical School and Distinguished Chair for Medical Informatics at Brigham and Women’s Hospital in Boston, Massachusetts.